Important information regarding COVID-19

 - Volunteer librarians should work as separate groups ie Monday volunteers do not work with anyone from the Friday group and vice versa so that if one person from one day becomes affected only that days group self isolates leaving the other group to continue.

 - Volunteers must embrace the ‘Track and Trace’ system.
 All visitors names and a contact number be taken upon entry.

 - It is essential that the above rules are complied with to ensure that the library does not have to be closed.
 The above requirements will also be kept under review taking into account National, Local and Parish Council requirements.

 Please also refer to the following slides which provide more detail around the Parish Council’s COVID-19 risk assessment and further detail surrounding the practical arrangements of re-opening Crofton Community Library (it is advisable to make the video full screen to read areas with smaller text, which you can do by clicking on the icon in the bottom right-hand corner):

-Alternatively, if you would like to view these slides in PDF format please click here: Crofton Community Library reopening slides
+Alternatively, if you would like to view these slides in PDF format please click on the following PDF document: Crofton Community Library reopening slides